 If you are involved in Enterprise Networking, you will doubtless be up to speed with SD-WAN, and may be actively considering an SD-WAN solution.
 You may have seen it argued that SD-WAN eliminates the need for MPLS, and therefore cost and complexity from the network.
 From one perspective that is correct, but more realistically there is a place for both SD-WAN and MPLS in a modern Enterprise Network for at least for the next few years.

-In its time, Multiprotocol Label Switching (MPLS), was revolutionary WAN technology as it didn’t require any additional security because the traffic was routed across a private infrastructure.
+Let’s set some context.
+Back in the day, Multiprotocol Label Switching (MPLS), was a rather revolutionary WAN technology, as it enabled service providers to build network infrastructure that could provide enterprise customers with the option to interconnect their datacentres and remote sites more flexibly than before, through enabling ‘enterprise virtual private networks’.
+MPLS didn’t require any additional security because the traffic was still being carried across a private network infrastructure.
 It was engineered to support data between sites, including voice and video files and critical applications.

-Increased uptime: By aggregating multiple Internet and WAN connections, you get the benefit of seamless circuit redundancy.
-MPLS providers may failover to a secondary Internet connection but it’s often not instantaneous; and there’s very rarely a third option.
+Increasing uptime: By aggregating multiple Internet and WAN connections known as a ‘Hybrid network’ topology, SD-WAN delivers seamless circuit redundancy.
+MPLS providers may offer a failover to a secondary Internet connection but it’s often not instantaneous, and there is no QoE.

-Distance is no longer a barrier: Not all remote locations can justify the high cost of an MPLS circuit or worse still, they’re not serviceable by their MPLS provider.
+Not all remote locations can justify the high cost of an MPLS circuit or worse still, they’re not serviceable by their MPLS provider.
 In the past this was accepted as a given and remote sites typically suffered reduced performance.
-However, SD-WAN is provider-agnostic and delivers the same benefits irrespective of underlying ISP.
+However, SD-WAN is provider-agnostic and delivers the same benefits irrespective of the underlying ISP.